nobbynguyen/equine_numbers_value_canada_rmd/doc/hist_horse_pop.md

     farm
     value](http://open.canada.ca/data/en/dataset/b374f60b-9580-44dc-83f6-c0a850c15f30)

+There was an interesting paper about horse weight previously (Milner and Hewitt 1969).

 ## Methods

-The R programming language and the following R packages were used to perform the analysis: knitr and tidyverse.
+The R programming language (R Core Team 2021) and the following R packages were used to perform the analysis: knitr (Xie 2021) and tidyverse (Wickham et al. 2019).
 The code used to perform the analysis and create this report can be found here:
 <https://github.com/ttimbers/equine_numbers_value_canada_rmd>.

 ## Results